EarthViewer/mars/README.md

 # ![alt text](https://viewer.earth/mars/images/mars-icon.png "Mars logo") [Mars Explorer](https://viewer.earth/mars/)

-__Mars Explorer__ is planetary viewer for martian places, imagery and terrain, featuring imagery from the [USGS Astrogeology](https://astrowebmaps.wr.usgs.gov/webmapatlas/Layers/maps.htm)
+The __Mars Explorer__ is planetary viewer for martian places, imagery and terrain, featuring imagery from the [USGS Astrogeology](https://astrowebmaps.wr.usgs.gov/webmapatlas/Layers/maps.htm)

-The __Explorer__ was cloned from the [worldwind-react-app](https://github.com/emxsys/worldwind-react-app) project.

-Below you will find some information on how to perform common tasks.

 ---
 # Building

+This project was cloned from the [worldwind-react-app](https://github.com/emxsys/worldwind-react-app) project.

+Below you will find some information on how to perform common tasks.

 ## Setup

 After cloning this project, edit the following files to customize the branding of your app: